Azure-Samples/azure-search-rest-samples/custom-analyzers/README.md

 Gather connection information used in the requests.
 You can find this information in the Azure portal.
 Save it in a temporary location, such as Notepad.

-1. In the Azure portal, select **Overview** from the left pane and copy the endpoint.
-It should be in this format: `https://demo-svc.search.windows.net`.
+1. Select **Overview** from the left pane and copy the endpoint.
+It should be in this format: `https://my-service.search.windows.net`.

 1. Select **Settings** > **Keys** from the left pane and copy an admin key.